Please note: This example currently only works in Chrome

 However, there's still a slight issue in Chrome when you use fonts from their hosted fonts.
 When you include the link to the web font in the head of your page it detects the browser being used and serves the correct font type for that browser (speeding things up and keeping the filesize as small as possible).
 But this method does not return an SVG for Chrome users, it returns a .woff file.
 Chrome can't cope with these so the anti-aliasing will be very much non-existent.

 It seemed like the next logical step.
-I have written a very well used tool to get the distance between two addresses and I am very much into and thoroughly enjoying Chrome Extension development (check out the extensions I've created here).
+I have written a very well used tool to get the distance between two addresses and I am very much into and thoroughly enjoying Chrome Extension development (check out the extensions I've created here and here).
 So, why not combine the two and write a Chrome Extension that can get the distance between two addresses right from your browser toolbar!

 Give it an install and leave a rating if you like it, or feedback if you have any problems or want any more features adding.